 Since kbr has combined features from KB and ky it will show up in most tests as KB/ky.
 So if your dog’s test comes back as KB/ky, it might actually be KB/kbr or even visually brindle due to kbr/kbr, or kbr/ky.

-Variability of Dominant Black
+Dominant Black Variations

 Many different genes can cause a variety of phenotypes in dominant black dogs.